 - a.
-From the Windows Start menu, select Run, or use the Search programs and files input field. - b.
-Type cmd and click OK.
+In the Windows Search, type cmd and select Command Prompt from the list. - b.
 A DOS window is displayed. - c.
-Type ipconfig and click OK.
+Type ipconfig and press Enter.
 The IP address is displayed. - d.
 Write down the IP address and close the DOS window. - 3.
 In the Alarm and Event tab, enter the controller IP address and click Connect.